 CRF category / issue Review recommendation MS response / status of implementation Chap.
-NIR Other (mobile) [Liquid fuels - CO 2 , CH 4 , N 2 O] (35, 2014) Transparency ERT recommends the party to indicate in the NIR the category under which military fuel use has been included.
-It should be done in a way to improve the transparency of reporting without affecting the confidentiality of information.
-E.11 Implemented 3.2.8.
-Industrial proces sses and product use 2.
+NIR Industrial processes and product use 2.
 General (IPPU) - SF 6 Correct the error in NIR table ES.
 3.2-6, ensuring that emissions reported in this table are consistent with the SF6 emissions reported in CRF table summary 2 and sectoral CRF tables and within the NIR.
 I.3 Implemented.
 E.S.3.2.4 2.
-General (IPPU) - CO 2 and N 2 O Provide in NIR explanations of the inconsistencies between emission data reported in the CRF tables and those reported in the EU ETS reports, for each category, owing to different classifications of emission categories.
-I.4 Implemented.
+General (IPPU) CO 2 and N 2 O Provide in NIR explanations of the inconsistencies between emission data reported in the CRF tables and those reported in the EU ETS reports, for each category, owing to different classifications of emission categories.
+Implemented.
 1.4., 3.1.1., 4.2.3.1, 4.3.1.2, 4.4.1.2 2.A.1 Cement production - CO 2 Include all carbonate and non-carbonate sources of CaO used for cement production.
 I.6 Planned for the next submission.
-2.B.8 Petrochemical Move from a tier 1 method to a higher-tier method for estimating emissions from petrochemical and carbon black I.20 Not implemented.
-Input data for a higher tier method for this category are not available. and carbon black production - CO 2 production.
+2.B.8 Petrochemical and carbon black production - CO2 Move from a tier 1 method to a higher-tier method for estimating emissions from petrochemical and carbon black production.
+1.20 Not implemented.
+Input data for a higher tier method for this category are not available.
 This issue is included in the Data Collection Plan, and depending on the available resources, further research will be conducted.
 Currently, this issue is categorized as a long-term plan for improvement.
+2.C.1 Iron and steel production - CO 2 Emissions from pig iron production related to coke and coal consumption are included in the Energy sector.
+TERT recommends to report all emissions from this activity under category 2.C.1.
+I.22 Not implemented.
+Since all quantities of coke and coal are included in the energy balance, ie, they are already included in the Energy sector, only emissions from the use of limestone and dolomite are included in this category within this sector.
+2.C.1 Iron and steel production - CO 2 Croatia did not report disaggregated AD on the consumption of raw materials and electrodes in NIR.
+I.24 Not implemented.
+As this is confidential data, disaggregated data on the consumption of individual raw materials by factories cannot be presented in the NIR.
+All input data were reviewed in detail as part of the 2018 in-country review.
+2.C.1 Iron and steel production - CO 2 Allocate the estimates of emissions from natural gas consumption from Energy sector to the IPPU sector.
+I.25 Not implemented.
+Since all quantities of natural gas are included in the energy balance, ie they are already included in the Energy sector, they have been subtracted from this category within IPPU sector to avoid double counting.